starsimhub/aimigrate/README.md

 # AIMigrate

-AIMigrate helps migrate code to maintain compatability when one of your dependency packackages changes
+AIMigrate helps migrate code to maintain compatibility when one of your dependency packages changes

 ## Installation